(Disclosure: Some of the links below may be affiliate links)

 In many cases, you will have to pay an advance payment for this contract.
 Generally, the account will be opened by the real estate agency.
 This advance payment will be deposited in an account.
 And it still belongs to you.
 This money will count towards the downpayment in cash of the house.
 In case of a breach from your side, penalties will be taken from this account.

 In most cases, the amount will be between 5’000 CHF and 30’000 CHF.
 But it could go up to 50’000 CHF.
-If you are buying a house that is luxury, you may have to go even higher than that.
+If you are buying a luxury house, you may have to go even higher than that.

 At this stage, you will also have to decide on a date for the signature of the notary contract.
 Generally, the buyer can choose the notary.
-If you do not know one, the real estate agent will probably find one for you.
+If you do not know one, the real estate agent will probably find one.

 9. Study the notary contract project